What is Agile Methodology

 Several frameworks exist within the Agile Methodology, each tailored to specific project needs.
 The following are the most commonly used Agile methodologies:

-Scrum is one of the most popular Agile frameworks, structured around short, time-boxed cycles called sprints.
-Each sprint lasts a few weeks, during which specific tasks are completed, and at the end of each cycle, a review takes place to assess progress.
-Scrum emphasizes roles such as the Product Owner, Scrum Master, and Development Team and relies heavily on daily stand-up meetings to ensure alignment.
+Scrum is one of the most accepted Agile frameworks, structured around short, time-boxed cycles called sprints.
+Each sprint takes a few weeks, during which specific tasks are completed, and at the end of each cycle, a review takes place to assess progress.
+Scrum emphasizes job roles such as the Product Owner, Scrum Master, and Development Team and relies heavily on daily stand-up meetings to ensure alignment.

-Extreme Programming (XP) is an Agile framework that heavily emphasises technical excellence, continuous feedback, and frequent software releases.
-XP encourages close collaboration between developers and customers, with practices like pair programming, test-driven development (TDD), and refactoring at the core of its methodology.
+Extreme Programming (XP) is an Agile framework that heavily emphasizes technical excellence, continuous feedback, and frequent software releases.
+XP encourages close association between developers and customers, with practices like pair programming, Test-driven Development (TDD), and refactoring at the core of its methodology.
 It aims to produce high-quality, scalable software quickly.

 Adaptive Project Framework (APF) is an Agile approach for projects with high uncertainty or complex requirements.
 It is highly flexible, with continuous adaptation to changes in the project environment.
 APF encourages incremental progress and ongoing stakeholder collaboration to adapt to evolving project needs.